Concepts

 - Integrity: TEEs ensure that the programs they run are not modified, or replaced during execution.
 This means that the output of a program running in a TEE is the result of the program code and its input.

 TEEs such as AWS Nitro Enclaves and Google Confidential Spaces implement these guarantees by running programs in secure virtual machines (VMs), also known as enclaves.
 An enclave runs on CPU cores and memory isolated from the rest of the underlying system.
 A key part of a TEE architecture is how it implements this isolation.
 You can read more about the security architecture of AWS Nitro Enclaves here and Google Confidential Spaces here.
-An advantage of using TEEs inside cloud providers is the providers' processes for preventing unauthorized physical access to the hardware.
+An advantage of using TEEs inside cloud datacenters is the cloud providers' processes for preventing unauthorized physical access to the hardware.
 Finally, enclaves have access a network interface, which enables their programs to accept user requests, access external data, and emit output.

 .
 When, as is the case with Blocky Attestation Service, that image is created via a reproducible build process, the code_measurement